 Calling all health care professionals and clinicians to participate in this day of action for climate change awareness.
-More details of this event are forthcoming, as we develop a team of individuals to plan this Niagara event that will have sister events across the province.

 Knowing Gordon Neufeld’s Stages of Attachment has allowed me to anticipate my children’s needs better over the years, and has helped me understand their behaviour better too, something that can be very powerful and reassuring amidst the uncertainty and challenges of parenting!
 Applying these stages to sleep, this article explores what each stage looks like, and what parents can do to support each stage.

 Discipline and managing toddler tantrums are pretty common parenting topics!
 After sleep and feeding, discipline just might be the most frequently asked question of parents with young children.

 Parenting, discipline, and co-regulation are things that invariably weave in and out of any conversation families have with me about sleep, feeding, and development.
 Even when discipline and regulation are not the key challenges, they are inevitably part of the solution.
 How empowered we feel about parenting, and how available strategies are to us "in the moment" can make a BIG difference.